ROYAL AUSTRALIAN NAVY

 defensive minefields in Australia and its neighbours to meet an Eastern

 (Japanese) war began much earlier.
-In 1923 the Admiralty recommended to the

 in passages through the Barrier reef.
-At this stage Indicator Loops had not yet
+The

-loops and begin planning for their deployment at Port Moresby.
+antisubmarine school HMAS Rushcutter had been instructed to begin planning for the deployment of loops at Port Moresby.
 This was prior to

 Japan's attack on Pearl Harbor and the beginning of the war in the Pacific.

-Soon after the entry of Japan into the war on 7th December 1941, Port Moresby defences were
+Soon after the entry of Japan into the war on 8th December 1941, Port Moresby defences were

 strengthened by the appointment (on 29th January 1942) of Commander Robert B. A.